rdekleijn/rdekleijn.github.io/posts/bayes-power/index.md

 For frequentist hypothesis testing, several power calculators (e.g. G\*Power[^1], powerandsamplesize.com[^2]) are available to determine the minimum sample size needed to detect an effect with a given probability (statistical power).
 No such calculators are available (to my knowledge) for the Bayesian versions of t-tests, ANOVA, and linear correlations returning a Bayes factor[^3].
 Calculating statistical power for these techniques for given sample sizes is done using simulation, and to save everyone a lot of time I will summarize my findings below.

+## Minimum sample sizes needed
+The analyses below show the minimum number of subjects needed per condition as a function of the true effect size in the population.
+This is based on Bayes factor threshold of 3, and a statistical power of 80% (i.e. you have an 80% probability of finding a BF~10~ > 3).